 Even then, as soon as you develop reads/tendencies on your opponents, you should focus more on how to exploit them.
 This is why you look at other factors, such as your opponent’s range and playing style, to make your decision.

-For example, if your opponent is an extremely tight player who rarely bluffs, they will likely be extremely value-heavy when they make a bet.
+If your opponent is an extremely tight player who rarely bluffs, they will likely be extremely value-heavy when they make a bet.
 In these situations, you can disregard MDF and exploitatively fold more than you “should.”

 Almost all players you face will either be overbluffing or underbluffing to a certain extent, so you need to use all the information you have on them to decide which way they lean, which then tells you how often you should be folding.